hyperledger/fabric/docs/source/gossip.rst

   are signed by the ordering service, and then delivered to the leader peers on a channel.
   2. Authentication is governed by the membership service provider for the peer.
-When the peer connects to the channel for the first time, the TLS session binds with fabric membership identity.
+When the peer connects to the channel for the first time, the TLS session binds with the membership identity.
 This essentially authenticates each peer to the connecting peer, with respect to membership in the network and channel.